SamuelTull/Advent-of-Code/aoc23/README.md

 -- 12_DP: keep track of the current index, index in the instructions, and current streak of "#".
 -- 12: Slight optimisation - doesnt count current streak - jumps ahead to end of block.
 Own cache and tuple(list) is easier than working out how to keep as str/tuple for functools.
+### Day 17
+Originally was tracking nodes with (r,c,d,cnt).
+Where cnt is the amount of steps taken in direction d. (see 17p1.py).
+However increases the number of open nodes by 4x!
+Better to add each poss number of steps to Q and only track new d.
+So state is (r,c,d).